Vector Area Zonal Stats Tutorial

 simple_data = gpd.read_file("../data/simple_planar_data.geojson")

-Given an aoi (simple_aoi) and geodataframe containing sample data (simple_data)
+Given an AOI (simple_aoi) and geodataframe containing sample data (simple_data)

 simple_aoi